spacebanana420/tanuki/doc/platforms.md

 These operating systems are officially supported by me.
 If there's something wrong with them, please let me know, I'll look into the problem ASAP.

-On Windows, it's not recommended that you run Tanuki with the default terminal that comes with powershell, because it does not support ANSI escape codes, and so colors don't work and you will see a lot of gibberish on the interface instead.
+On Windows, it's not recommended that you run Tanuki with the default terminal that comes with powershell, because it does not support ANSI escape codes, and so the interface don't work properly at all.

 On FreeBSD, in order to view images and videos, you must build the FFmpeg port with SDL support enabled to have FFplay, the **FFmpeg binary pkg does not provide FFplay**!